 Another morning Vietnamese street food dish is savory sticky rice.
 A small package of Sticky Rice with hard-boiled quail eggs, small shrimps, chicken, and sliced Chinese sausage is a reasonable choice.
 It is easily made-to-go for locals in a rush to work and an economical dish for a high-energy breakfast to start a hard-working day ahead.

-In Vietnam, papaya is not only eaten as an ordinary fruit but also a tasty dish of salad.
+In Vietnam, papaya is not only eaten as an ordinary fruit but also as a tasty dish of salad.

 Goi Du Du or the Green Papaya salad is one of the specialties of the locals.
 Specifically, there are two types of Green Papaya salad.
 In the north of Vietnam, the salad involves beef jerky and Thai basil.
-In the South, the version is mixed with shrimps, pork, and herbs.
+In the South, the version is mixed with shrimp, pork, and herbs.
 And they are served with prawn crackers and homemade dipping fish sauce.

 Besides the well-known Pho, this is another type of Vietnamese noodle.
 The shape of it is similar to the Japanese Udon but sticky, soft, and slightly chewy with a creamy soup.

 As a foodie, you would fall in love with a bowl of Banh Canh Cua including de-shelled crab meat, thin slices of pork, quail egg, shrimp, and crab meatball.
-Its pleasant taste deeply marks on your tongue the moment you enjoy the first spoon of the soup.
+Its pleasant taste deeply marks your tongue the moment you enjoy the first spoon of the soup.

 If you would like to eat like a local, Banh Canh Cua is an excellent choice for dinner after a long day of walking.